Questions and Answers

 8. What kind of relationship can I expect to have with professors?

 You can expect each of your professors at Barton College to know you by name and to challenge you in academic work.
 Barton College professors have an open-door policy, which means that you are welcome to visit their offices during office hours without an appointment to ask questions, get assistance, or simply visit.
 Faculty members at Barton College are genuinely focused on your success as a student and as a professional.

 All students learn differently, and every professor teaches differently.
 Expect the difficulty and demand of courses to vary based on content and level.
 Course numbers go from 100 level to 400 level, which should be an indicator of complexity within the area of study.

-If you’re finding coursework to be difficult, the Office of Student Success offers peer tutoring, supplemental instruction, and academic coaching to assist you.
+If you’re finding coursework to be difficult, the Campion Center for Academic Success offers peer tutoring, supplemental instruction, and assistance with writing and quantitative literacy.

 We would love for you to get involved as soon as possible in one of the more than 50 campus organizations that currently exist at Barton College.
-New students have the opportunity to interact with clubs at an interest fair during Sessions I and II of Orientation as well as the Club Fair during Welcome Weekend.
-To begin browsing the opportunities to get involved, click here.
+New students have the opportunity to interact with clubs at an interest fair during Orientation, as well as the Club Fair during Welcome Week.
+To begin browsing the opportunities to get involved, visit the Campus Engagement page.

 11. What is Welcome Week?

 Welcome Week will be your first official week on campus as a Barton Bulldog.
 During the week, we will offer assistance as you move into your assigned residence hall, along with many fun and educational activities to help you meet people and get familiar with the campus before the start of the semester.
 During the week, we will host activities and events for you to connect with other students.